 STEPHANIE LEHMANN was born in foggy San Francisco and didn't take her sweater off until she moved away to college.
 She spent most of her childhood watching television.
 One of her favorite shows was THAT GIRL with Marlo Thomas, who portrayed the first true "ambitious single woman living in New York City" sitcom heroine.
 But even as a child, Stephanie knew that New York was more like the mean, ugly place where Jodi Foster was a hooker in TAXI DRIVER.

 Stephanie can remember deciding to become a writer in a fit of existential angst when she was twelve.
 She talked her parents into buying her a typewriter and wrote some very bad short stories.
 She began to receive the first of many rejection letters.

 In high school, after a few unpleasant (no boyfriend, mediocre grades) years that were redeemed only by hanging out in the theater department and working backstage (too afraid to act), she went to U. C. Berkeley and missed the best years of Saturday Night Live.
 She had, for once, a social life, but no television.

-She bought an IBM Selectric but was unable to believe she could actually have a "career" as a writer.
-So she didn't even buy the kind of IBM Selectric that had self-correcting tape, and had to use the backspace key, then insert one of those little white plastic sheets and retype the incorrect letter to cover it over.
+She upgraded to an IBM Selectric but was unable to believe she could actually have a "career" as a writer.
+So she didn't even buy the kind of IBM Selectric that had self-correcting tape.
+Instead she had to use the backspace key, then insert one of those little white plastic sheets and retype the incorrect letter to cover it over.
 (I bet some people have no idea what I'm talking about.)